 To request an intern for your organization, please begin the process here: organization application.

-If your organization or industry group seeks research & development work on a specific product or process that may have applications in the Recycling and Sustainable Materials Management industries, complete the interest survey below or contact [email protected] to discuss sponsored-research opportunities.
+If your organization or industry group seeks research & development work on a specific product or process that may have applications in the Recycling and Sustainable Materials Management industry, click the interest survey here or contact [email protected] to discuss sponsored-research opportunities.

 Have you ever received an NRC scholarship or worked on-campus recently?
 If so, we’d like to hear from you.
 A new network of NRC alum, recent grads, and new professionals has formed to exchange career info and help the next generation of recycling leaders.
 Please e-mail us to get involved:[email protected]